Five home styling trends to watch this year

 Another benefit that comes thanks to renovating regarding renting is that it is possible to attract a better quality of tenant.
 With a better-quality tenant can come a reduction in prolonged vacancies and loss of rent, something that all investors aspire towards.

 A further financial benefit to an investor that comes with renovating an investment property comes in the form of capital growth.
-Renovation is a way to artificially boost your property’s value that it would not have been able to achieve by waiting for it to simply appreciate over time.
+Renovation is a way you can potentially artificially boost your property’s value that it would not have been able to achieve by waiting for it to simply appreciate over time.

 If you do decide to eventually sell your investment property, the capital gains that you make can be very lucrative if you bought it for a cheap price.
-However, any capital gains you make can be subject to tax.
+However, any capital gains you make can be subject to tax as it is not your primary residence.

 Aside from the financial benefits, there can come a great sense of accomplishment with the completion of a renovation.
 Even though you are not living in the property, the fact that your hard work has enhanced your investment is something that an investor should be proud of.